The difference between WordPress.com and WordPress.org is probably one of the most common sources of confusion for the beginners.

 - Unzip and upload WordPress to your server

 - Run the installation script (also called the 5-minute install)

 If you are a regular user of computers and technology, you should have no problem accomplishing it.
-Sure, it takes longer than on WordPress.com, however, you can still get it done in 15 minutes.
+Sure, it takes longer than WordPress.com, but you can still get it done in 15 minutes.

-Still, website management is a lot more responsibility with a self-hosted site.
-You need to take care of maintenance and learn things like how to speed up your site or do database cleanups.
+Website management is a lot more responsibility with a self-hosted site.
+You need to take care of maintenance and learn how to speed up your site, do database cleanups or other similar activities.

 If you don’t want to bother with that, there is even a further option: WordPress managed hosting.
-Here, you get a similar experience as on WordPress.com.
-You have complete control over your site’s look and functionality while someone else takes care of the technical side of things like backups and security.
+You will have a similar experience as on WordPress.com, having a complete control over your site’s look and functionality while someone else takes care of the technical side of things like backups and security.

 Customizability and Control Options for Each Platform

 When you build a website, you often have very specific ideas about what it should look like and be able to do.
 WordPress is generally very customizable and gives you complete control over every aspect of your site.
 How much of this you can take advantage of depends on where you host your site.

 WordPress.com has a number of plugins and features built in.
 These include statistics, security, social media, forms, backup, spam protection and much more.